SPARKESYS/SPARKESYS.github.io/Projects/UROV.md

 <p>Functionality for LED and IR lights as well as a depth sensor were added in the schematic as well.</p>
 <p>A TE connectivity MS5837-30BA was selected for depth sensing.
 It is capable of 0.2 cm resolution in water and has a pressure range of 0 to 30bar.</p>
 <p>The depth sensor also uses and I^2c interface which is nice</p>

-<p>Once the electronics had been tested and everything functioned properly.
+<p>Once the electronics were tested and everything functioned properly.
 A schematic and board was designed, ordered and assembled.</p>

 <a><img src="/assets/images/UROV/IMG_7384_resize.JPG" alt="UROV" style="width:250px;height:auto;"></a>
 <a><img src="/assets/images/UROV/IMG_7423_resize.JPG" alt="UROV" style="width:250px;height:auto;"></a>
 <a><img src="/assets/images/UROV/IMG_7424_resize.JPG" alt="UROV" style="width:250px;height:auto;"></a>